JamyJones/jjdgdjf/msg.md

-in mupdf how can i scale the pimap
+How can i set  the width of a pixmap in mupdf